| Interface | Description |

 To ensure reliable operation of software it is necessary to monitor essential system parameters.
 There is already JMX as standard to expose metrics, but remote-JMX is not easy to deal with and especially does not fit well in a polyglot environment where other services are not running on the JVM.
 To enable monitoring in an easy fashion, the MicroProfile Metrics specification provides a standard to instrument an application with metrics and provides a simple REST endpoint for integration with monitoring services.

-Counter is used to measure an increasing/decreasing value.
+Counter is used to measure

 Example usage: